A Guide to Corporate Tax and Accounting in Saint Lucia

 Failing to meet these criteria means you won’t be acknowledged as a tax resident in St Lucia, obliging you to pay taxes on any income earned on the island.

-Tax and accounting requirements in Saint Lucia: Key local tax rates
+Tax and accounting requirements in Saint Lucia: Other key local tax rates

 Understanding accounting and taxation requirements in Saint Lucia is essential when entering this market.
 Here is a selection of key tax rates.